VladJuckov/VladJuckov.github.io/content/hqlines/index.md

 lowp float distance = line_segment(pp, a, b) - thickness;
 ```

-As you can see in fragment shader we would need segment's ends and thickness.
+As you can see in fragment shader we need to have segment's ends and thickness.
-That's why we need to pass these parameters as vertex attributes in the vertex
+We just pass these parameters as vertex attributes in the vertex
 shader and then into fragment shader.
 There are two ways that come to my head to do this: